EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 5. Check your console, you will see a list of all the Rovers currently on Mars (in this project)!

-## How to run madge package and create a cute graph of dependencies:
+## How to check for Circular Dependencies:

 List dependencies from all *.js files found in this directory: